Together, we create a safe container where grief is not a problem to solve, but a sacred path to walk—with honesty, tenderness, and in community.

 The Flow of a Session

-We begin with a brief welcome and gentle grounding, then move into sharing, reflective writing, and quiet reflection.
-We close the gathering with a poem and a gentle ritual to honor our time together.
+We begin with a warm welcome and gentle grounding, then move back and forth between sharing and reflective writing.
+We close the gathering with a poem or gentle ritual to honor the space we’ve created together.

 Come as you are, and bring what you need—a blanket, a journal, a candle, or a warm cup of tea.
 When you step into this circle of care, know that you are seen, held, and honored just as you are.